wasiahmad/PrivacyQA/README.md

 [ precision = 48.48 | recall = 38.12 | f1 = 37.39 | examples = 400  ]
 ```

 And the above mentioned F1 score is slightly lower than the performance reported in the [paper](https://arxiv.org/abs/1911.00841) (check Table 6, row with model **BERT**).
+This may be due to the smaller length we consider for the input sequences.
+You can modify the length in the bash script by setting the [--max_sent_len](https://github.com/wasiahmad/PrivacyQA/blob/master/scripts/bert.sh#L34) flag.
 Overall results that we can get from our implementation is as follows.

 #### Overall Result